 X. Methods of Evaluating Student Progress

 - Quizzes 20%

-B. Mid term exam 20%
+- Mid term exam 20%

-C. Field trip report 15%
+- Field trip report 15%

-D. Research paper 20%
+- Research paper 20%

-E. Final Exam 25%
+- Final Exam 25%

 XI.
 Other Course Information

 If you have a documented learning, psychological, or physical disability you may be entitled to reasonable academic accommodations or services.
-To request accommodations or services, contact the ASSIST office in the Learning Center.
+To request accommodations or services, contact the Access and Disability Resource Center at the Des Plaines or Skokie campus.
 All students are expected to fulfill essential course requirements.
 The College will not waive any essential skill or requirement of a course or degree program.